paulkabzz/multivendor-ecommerce/README.md

 - Use your Gmail address for `GMAIL_USER`
 - Use the generated App Password for `GMAIL_APP_PASSWORD`

-No problem!
-Here's the completed section:

-Here's your fully updated and polished **Section 4: Appwrite Cloud Setup**, including how to get the free tier, create buckets, and locate the required environment variables:

 ### 4. Appwrite Cloud Setup